mssci92/mssci92/README.md

 # Sabrina Ali - Aspiring Healthcare Data Scientist

 Welcome to my GitHub profile!
-Here you can find some of the projects and work I've done as an aspiring healthcare data scientist.
+Here you can find some of the projects I've programmed and produced.

 ## Projects
 https://github.com/mssci92/finalCapstone/blob/main/README.md